detherminal/seruro/docs/getting-started.md

 # Getting Started

-For getting started you must have a fully functioning [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) and a Male USB Type-A to Male Micro-USB Cable.
+For getting started you must have a fully functioning [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) and a [Waveshare 1.3inch LCD Display](https://www.waveshare.com/pico-lcd-1.3.htm).
+If you only have a Pico, you can use the wallet as a view-only wallet (You can't sign transactions so you can't send any coins.)

 ## Preparing The Pico